The Peninsula New York: Base

 The base of the hotel is three stories high; the first two stories were originally one double-height level.
-Along the base is a series of triple-height piers made of rusticated blocks, which in turn form an arcade that wrap around both Fifth Avenue and 55th Street.
+Along the base is a series of triple-height piers made of rusticated blocks, which in turn form an arcade that wraps around both Fifth Avenue and 55th Street.
 On Fifth Avenue and the easternmost part of the 55th Street elevation, the first story contains flat-arched openings, while the second story contains round arches.
 There was originally a balustrade facing Fifth Avenue, which was removed after 1908 when the avenue was widened.
 There are shields with festoons above the second-story windows.
 The third story contains rectangular windows that are recessed from the facade and contain carved soffits.
 The entablature above the third story was intended to be a continuation of the cornice above the University Club's first tier.

 The hotel's main entrance is at the center of the 55th Street elevation and is placed within a rectangular opening.
 Above the doorway is a segmentally-arched broken pediment, which contains swags and a pair of sculptures on either side of a circular window.
 The sculptures depict the ancient goddesses Ceres and Diana.
 The doorway is flanked by large engaged columns in the Ionic order, placed atop pedestals.
 The columns are ornamented with vertical fluting and horizontal bands, and they support an entablature at the third floor.
 There are three bays of windows on either side of the 55th Street entrance.
 The two easternmost bays contain storefronts, while the other four bays contain double-height openings.